-Monmouth School Chapel Choir
+Monmouth School for Boys Chapel Choir

-A choir of some sort (what were often known as ‘Singing Children’) must have been maintained by the School since its inception in the early seventeenth century.
+A choir of some sort (what were often known as ‘Singing Children’) must have been maintained by the School since the early seventeenth century.
 Since at least the middle of the nineteenth century it has been known as the Chapel Choir and has provided the music for choral services in the chapel and some in the Parish Church, and continues to do so, as well as singing outside Monmouth.

-In recent years the choir has performed in St. Paul’s Cathedral (twice), Westminster Cathedral (twice), Bristol, Chichester, Lichfield, St. Davids and Llandaff Cathedrals and St. George’s Windsor (twice).
+In recent years the choir has performed in St. Paul’s Cathedral (twice), Westminster Cathedral (twice), Bristol, Chichester, Lichfield, St. Davids (twice) and Llandaff Cathedrals and St. George’s Windsor (twice).
 There is a trebles’ rehearsal, and lower-voices rehearsal and a full rehearsal each week and the repertoire extends from renaissance polyphony to twentieth-century works.
 New works are commissioned for the choir from time-to-time, the latest by Alan Bullard, published by OUP.
 The choir is directed by the Director of Music, David Lawson, a former cathedral organ scholar and Gentleman of her Majesty’s Chapels Royal.
-Many boys will come into the Chapel Choir from the Grange Choir, spending their entire career at Monmouth School singing and leaving with a decade of singing experience.
+Many boys will come into the Chapel Choir from the Grange Choir, spending their entire career at Monmouth School singing, leaving with a decade of singing experience.

 Junior Winds is the band in which most boys play if they learn a brass, woodwind or percussion instrument and have not yet been invited into Symphonic Winds.
 Aside from being an opportunity for boys to make music together under the leadership of Miss Fowler, the band fulfils a number of purposes.
 At one level it is another occasion in the week when the player has contact with his instrument.
 For many it is a chance to play some good, enjoyable music, and reinforce what is happening in individual lessons by applying it in an ensemble environment.
 There are many enjoyable social aspects too, and most boys enjoy the concert performances and tours which membership brings with it.